In the world of human resources, it sometimes feels like the Great Recession never ended.

 A better solution is to organize that rote, repetitive onboarding process into an on-demand video series that can be shared with new hires whenever and wherever they come aboard.
 Video can actually help make onboarding easier to include in a new hire’s first days on the job — rather than requiring scheduled time to meet with HR and others, new hires can always watch a video any time it fits into their schedules.

 We’ve uncovered 15 ways to use video to enhance your new employee onboarding program in our white paper, Make Every First Day a Great One.
-Download your free copy today for even more ideas.
+Download your free copy today for even more new hire training ideas.